Isaiah Washington: Dismissal controversy

-Recent work
+2014–present

 Washington played the role of Chancellor Jaha in The 100, an American post-apocalyptic drama television series that began airing on The CW Television Network in spring 2014.
 The series is based on a book of the same name by Kass Morgan, and developed by Jason Rothenberg.
 Washington's character was killed in the second episode of the show's fifth season, "Red Queen".

 Washington also starred in the film Blue Caprice, which was inspired by the 2002 D.C. sniper attacks.
 Washington portrayed perpetrator John Allen Muhammad, with Tequan Richmond playing Muhammed's accomplice Lee Boyd Malvo.
 The film was released in theaters on September 13, 2013.

 Washington began hosting a travel and cooking show Isaiah Washington: Kitchen Talk on Fox Nation, the streaming service arm of the Fox conglomerate, in 2020.

 In 2022, Washington made his directorial debut with the film Corsicana, which he also co-wrote and starred in.